Synthetixio/synthetix-v3-labs/proxy-architecture-poc-4/README.md

 * Deploy main proxy router `npx hardhat run scripts/deploy-proxy.js`

 ### Open questions

+#### How would this look in a real system?

+A non-compilable, non-deployable pseudo code can be found in the `pseudocode` folder.
+It shows what Issuer could look like if implemented with this architecture.

 #### How big can the router contract be?